YPares/porcupine/README.md

 `porcupine` specifically targets teams containing skills ranging from those of data scientists to those of data/software engineers.

+## Main use cases

+You are likely to benefit straightaway from porcupine if you are in one of the following cases:

+- you want to re-execute the same pipeline several times over varying configuration and/or inputs
+- you want to split your pipeline into several subtasks that will be shared with other pipelines

+But porcupine's overhead being very low (aside from adding some dependencies to your application), you can benefit from it even if you just want to use it to configure some arbitrary program with a mix of CLI and config file, and nothing else.

 ## First example

 The following example does something very stupid.
 We want to generate a text